southside-chillers/southside.chillers.online/southside/content/chapters/porcine-comity.md

----
-title: "Porcine Comity"
-date: 2017-10-23T12:01:31-04:00
+{
+    "chapter": 4,
+    "date": "2017-10-23T12:01:31-04:00",
-description: "Discoveries with unforeseen consequences, and a new friend?"
+    "description": "Discoveries with unforeseen consequences, and a new friend?", "title": "Porcine Comity"
-chapter: 4
----
+}

 After their night's rest, each member of the party finds that their dreams have come true!
 They all feel _amazing_ — not only well-rested, but measurably more proficient at a variety of skills important to them.

 They decide to hit up the marketplace in town to do a little shopping, since they're in such a great mood.
 Tannin decides he needs a new portable ram.
 His old one, he feels, is unlucky, and he spies a particularly gorgeous one that he simply must have.
 He doesn't have the gold for it, but the seller makes him a deal: if Tannin will run a series of grueling errands for him, the ram is his.
 Tannin agrees.
 He gives the party the red glass from the temple and goes on his way.

 Harlan has a hankering for a good bargain.
 He strikes up a conversation with another shopkeeper and purchases a magic orb that, when wielded, allows him to cast a cantrip of poison spray.
-He also buys a set of one thousand ball-bearings, which he gifts to Hanamir, just 'cause he's feeling generous.
+He also buys a set of one thousand ball-bearings, which he gifts to [Hanamir](/characters/hanamir/), just 'cause he's feeling generous.
 He inspects a ring inscribed with a "B." It's a little too pricey, however, so he leaves it alone.

 Harlan, Hanamir, and Galadriel make their way back to Bryn's observatory to deliver the red glass.
 Bryn looks frazzled and sleep-deprived, but he's very excited to receive the glass.
 He says he'll get started right away on his machine, but it will take him 3 or 4 hours to complete it.